AC-MADD-2025-AfterSchool-projects/.github/profile/README.md

 It was the worst of times.
 It was the best of times！
 ```
 Now the job market is like a wall, there is few chance for fresh junior engineer, but some of the chance for 3 years experience engineers.
 To have a chance to get a better position to go into this industry.
 Due to the poor economic employment environment and the challenges that the AI brings to the industry, we believe that MADD students need to put in extra effort to be ready to enter the industry.

+We hope that we can run it as a real business development team.

 ## What expect from this group project
-Is that possible to get more from these 2 years?
+Is that possible to get more from the next 20 months?
+Are you going to be ready to go into the job marketing after that?

 1. It may let us have a better prepare to get the knowledge from school courses.
 2. It may let us have a better understand what we learn from school courses, and have a chance to practice by group.
 3. It may let us have a chance to resolve real world problems by different thinking and culture.

-## What do we need to join the group side projects
+## What do we need to join the group
 We welcome everyone to join without any background knowledge.
-Some of the projects need some design/tech backgrounds, if you consider it is not fit you, you may as a oberver roles to stay in the project.
+But, some of the projects need some design/tech backgrounds.
+If you consider it is not fit you, you may as a oberver roles to stay in the project, until you can deliver some functions.
 It may have more than 1 project on going in this group, and everyone can choose the one you like to join.

 Some of below skills/tools would be the essential/core tools: